 Your views with regard to health and safety training are very important to go2HR and WorkSafeBC.
 Your input will contribute to the enhancement of existing training programs and the possible provision of new training programs in the future.

 If you have any questions about the survey or the Training Needs Assessment project, please contact Debbie Yule, VP of Industry Engagement, at (604) 633-9787, ext.
-228. The survey closes Aug.
-1, 2017.
+228. Survey deadline extended to Aug.
+9, 2017.
 Thank you for taking the time.